Burk et al. (2024)

 dcalib dbl Evaluation measure score

-tuned chr Tuning measure, one of harrell_c, rcll
+tune_measure chr Tuning measure, one of harrell_c, isbs

 learner_group fct Model / learner group, one of “Baseline”, “Classical”m “Trees”, “Boosting”